The Frank Sinatra Show (1957 TV series): Summary

-This was Sinatra's second attempt at a television series, his first was The Frank Sinatra Show on CBS Television between 1950–1952.
+This was Sinatra's second attempt at a television series, his first was The Frank Sinatra Show on CBS Television (1950–1952).

-The series was originally slated to consist of thirteen variety episodes, thirteen dramas starring Sinatra, and ten dramas hosted by Sinatra, filmed at the El Capitan Theatre in Hollywood rather than broadcast live.
-Sinatra was paid $3 million for the series, and granted near total artistic freedom.
+The series was originally slated to consist of one-third variety episodes, one-third dramas starring Sinatra, and one-third dramas hosted by Sinatra.
+Sinatra was paid $3 million for the series, and "given carte blanche to do it exactly as he wanted to."

+Nelson Riddle directed the orchestra for the variety episodes.
+Beginning on March 29, 1958, Jesse White became a regular on the variety episodes.

 The drama segments of the show fared less well against the variety episodes in ratings and the final total was fourteen live variety shows, eight filmed variety shows, four dramas starring Sinatra, and six dramas hosted by Sinatra.
 Rather than 36 episodes for the season, ABC cut its losses and reduced the total number to 32.

 Sinatra hated rehearsing, and tried to make eleven shows in fifteen days; the series subsequently received a critical mauling and was Sinatra's last attempt at a television series.

+Black and white copies of kinescopes of several shows have been released on VHS and DVD.